Khashiev/CareerTrack2/README.md

 Which contacts do you think look more professional?

-Basic tips on how to design this block:
+Basic tips for designing this block:

-1. **Provide Last Name and First Name.**
+1. **Provide your last name and first name.**
 Patronymic in a digital environment is not necessary to specify, exceptions can be made only if you are planning to go to public sector/banks.

-2. **Your email!** No kotletka@, princesska@, kotik@.
+2. **Your e-mail!** No kotletka@, princesska@, kotik@.
-Let's keep those emails for other occasions.
-The right way to name your email is lastname\_name@...
-For example, malikova\_julia, malikovaj, etc.
+Let's save these emails for other occasions.
+The correct way to name your email is lastname_name@...
+For example, malikova_julia, malikovaj, etc.

 3. The **phone number** must work and preferably be the only one that can be reached.

-4. **Specify your Telegram username** (make sure you've changed it from @kotik to something more professional).
+4. **Write your Telegram username** (make sure you've changed it from @kotik to something more professional).
- Now many recruiters use Telegram for initial communication with the candidate, which is very convenient.
-You can also arrange an interview date there.
+ Many recruiters now use Telegram for initial communication with candidates, which is very convenient.
+You can also schedule an interview there.

 5. **Insert a link to your portfolio (optional).**

 ## Skills

-Describe your skills according to the desired position.
-How do you know what skills to mention?
+Describe your skills according to the position you are applying for.
+How will you know what skills to include?

-**You need to go back to the table with your job analytics.**
+**You need to go back to the table with your job analysis.**
  Look again at the jobs you liked and chose.
-Next, write out the most common skills in the description and relate them to your experience.
+Next, write down the most common skills in the description and relate them to your experience.

-There are a large number of [examples](https://myresume.ru/examples/it-specialist/).
-Write out the skills based on your level of knowledge and experience in order of priority.
-And of course, don't exaggerate your skills.
-If you haven't worked with some components or just lack experience, it's better not to specify.
+There are many [examples](https://myresume.ru/examples/it-specialist/).
+List the skills in order of priority based on your level of knowledge and experience.
+And, of course, don't exaggerate your skills.
+If you haven't worked with some components or just don't have the experience, it's better not to list them.

-## Experience description
+## Experience Description

 Ground rules:

 1. Work experience on a resume is always listed from last job to first job.
-2. Your work experience should always include your tasks and outcomes.
-Any potential employer wants to look at your accomplishments.
+2. Your work experience should always include your duties and results.
+Every potential employer wants to see your accomplishments.
- The main question an employer poses when looking at your resume is: "How were you useful to your past employer?"
+ The main question an employer asks when looking at your resume is: "How were you useful to your previous employer?"
-3. Go back to analyzing job postings, look at the requirements and responsibilities listed in them.
-This is your top tip when writing your resume.
+3. Go back to analyzing job postings and look at the requirements and responsibilities listed in them.
+This is your most important resume writing tip.

-What is important to include in the work experience?
+What is important to include in your work experience?

-1. Company name;
+1. The name of the company;
 2. Period(s) of employment;
-3. Position;
+3. Position held;
-4. Tasks;
+4. Duties;
-5. Outcomes.
+5. Results.

-**1. Company name**
+**1. Company Name**
- If you've worked for a large company, chances are any HR manager knows these companies and such a resume adds weight to experience.
+ If you've worked for a large company, there's a good chance that every hiring manager knows about it, and such a resume adds weight to the experience.
- If you've worked for a little-known company, it's advisable to write what makes this company stand out, what the company's area of expertise is.
-This information can usually be found on the website of the company itself.
-Perhaps the company is a leader in some industry, and works with large clients (Sber, Yandex, etc.).
-All of these facts can be listed on a resume.
+ If you've worked for a lesser-known company, it's a good idea to include what makes this company different, what the company specializes in.
+This information can usually be found on the company's website.
+Perhaps the company is a leader in some industry and works with large clients (Sber, Yandex, etc.).
+All these facts can be included in a resume.

 **2. Period(s) of employment**

-- Specify months and years only.
-You don't have to write the exact dates you were hired and when you left the job.
-You don't have to list on your resume how many months you've worked for companies.
+- Indicate only months and years.
+You don't need to write the exact dates when you were hired and when you left the job.
+You don't have to list how many months you worked for companies on your resume.
- *For example*: March 2018 - April 2020 is enough.
+ *For example: March 2018 — April 2020 is enough.
- If you are employed at the time of your job search, you can specify it this way: March 2018-present
+ If you are employed at the time of your job search, you can list it this way: March 2018 — present.

-- Always list the experience from your last (current position) to your first position.
-If you have interruptions in work experience, specify it this way: three to four months at each job.
-You can combine it into a project activity/freelance.
+- Always list your experience from your most recent (current) position to your first position.
+If you have interruptions in your work experience, list them like this: three to four months at each job.
+You can combine them into one project activity/freelance.

-- You can omit some jobs and say at the interview that you have been job hunting and interviewing.
+- You can leave out some jobs and tell the interviewer that you have been searching and interviewing.
 A standard job search can take 3 to 6 months.
-Try to stay in a job for a year and a half in the future, because those who change jobs frequently are seen by the recruiter as unreliable.
+In the future, try to stay in one job for a year and a half, because people who change jobs frequently are considered unreliable by recruiters.

 **3. Position**
-Specify the position you held.
-Preferably, your job title and desired position should be the same.
+State the position you held.
+Preferably, your job title and your desired position should be the same.

 **4. Objectives**
- Questions to help describe past experiences:
+ Questions to help you describe your past experience:

-1. What value did I bring to the company?
+1. How did I add value to the company?
-2. How does my work impact the company/department goals?
+2. How does my work impact company/department goals?
 3. How can my work be digitized?
 4. What metrics have improved during my tenure?
-5. What are my strong competencies? _To answer this question, look at the SWOT analysis assignment_
+5. What are my strengths?
+To answer this question, look at the SWOT analysis assignment.
-6. Have I saved any company resources?
+6. Have I saved company resources?
 7. What do I do best in my job?
-8. Have I had an impact on improving any department/company processes?
+8. Did I have an impact on improving a department/company process?

 It's important to write exactly what you did and what the challenges were.
-It is not recommended to copy-paste job descriptions: no one reads them.
+It is not recommended to copy and paste job descriptions: no one reads them.

-**Example of job description.**
+**Sample job description:**

-_Job Responsibilities._ The analyst performs the following job duties:
+_Job Responsibilities._ The analyst performs the following duties:

 1. Organizes analytical support of scientific and methodological work in the course of implementation of the program of experimental work.
-2. Interacts with the deputy director for scientific and methodological work and methodologist.
+2. Interacts with the deputy director of scientific and methodological work and methodologist.
-3. Conducts analytical work to collect, evaluate and analyze information received.
+3. Carries out analytical work for collection, evaluation and analysis of received information.
-4. Participates in the organization of scientific and practical conferences, seminars, round tables and other forms of dissemination of experience on the topic of the implemented project of experimental work.
+4. Participates in the organization of scientific and practical conferences, seminars, round tables and other forms of dissemination of experience on the subject of the implemented project of experimental work.
-5. Provides consultative and practical assistance to the staff of the institution in the areas of experimental work within their competence.
+5. Provides advisory and practical assistance to the staff of the institution in the areas of experimental work within their competence.

-On a resume, on the other hand, you write the result of your performance in a job, for example:
+On the other hand, in a resume, you write the result of your performance in a job, for example:

-1. Developed a tool to analyze data quality, used ML and static methods.
-The tool allowed the customer to save up to 60 man/hours per month.
+1. Developed a data quality analysis tool using ML and static methods.
+The tool allowed the client to save up to 60 man/hours per month.
-2. Redesigned the model of classification of accounting texts.
+2. Redesigned the accounting text classification model.
 The new model is 15% faster and 6% better on the f1 metric.

-**5. Outcomes**
+**5. Results**
- This item is the most important on the resume.
-The hiring companies are always interested in what results you have achieved, so it is advisable to digitize them.
+ This is the most important part of the resume.
+The hiring companies are always interested in the results you have achieved, so it is advisable to digitize them.
 Verbs to help you describe your accomplishments:

-- I improved…
+- I improved...
-- I reduced…
+- I reduced...
-- I optimized…
+- I optimized...
 - I developed...

-**Work Experience Without Experience.** What to write?
+**Work experience without experience.** What to write?
-The most common question is: "What to write on a resume if you don't have experience?"
+The most common question is: "What to put on a resume if you have no experience?"

 1. Internships or practicums from School 21.
-2. Freelance projects that you can and should put in your portfolio.
+2. Freelance projects that you can and should include in your portfolio.
-3. The learning projects you did as part of your School 21 training can also be recorded as your experience.
+3. Learning projects that you have completed as part of your School 21 education can also be included in your portfolio.
-4. Participate in a smart volunteer project.
-Apply for a project, and if successfully selected, complete the assignment and put it in your portfolio.
-(ProCharity).
+4. Participate in an intelligent volunteer project.
+Apply for a project and if selected, complete the assignment and add it to your portfolio.
+(ProCharity)
-5. Professional Projects.
-Programmers can participate in [Open Source projects](https://tproger.ru/articles/open-source-for-beginners/).
+5. Professional projects.
+Programmers can participate in [open source projects](https://tproger.ru/articles/open-source-for-beginners/).
 6. Experience in case championships and hackathons.

 ## "About me" section

-What should I write in the about me section?
+What should you write in the "About me" section?

-1. First and foremost, list your strengths that are important for the desired position.
+1. First and foremost, list your strengths that are important to the position you are applying for.
- Even if you lack relevant experience, you can find strengths.
-This is most often the case with so-called "soft skills".
-Always appeal to your past experience as to why you think a particular skill is your strength.
-Look at last project exercise 2, where you did an analysis of your strengths and weaknesses.
+ Even if you lack relevant experience, you can still find strengths.
+This is most often the case with "soft skills".
+Always use your past experience to explain why you think a particular skill is your strength.
+Refer back to the last Project Exercise 2, where you completed a strengths and weaknesses analysis.

-2. Write about your desire and ambition to develop in a new field.
-Tell people why you want to develop, what brought you into this field, etc. You can also attach a link to your portfolio/website/professional blog.
+2. Write about your desire and ambition to develop in a new area.
+Tell people why you want to develop, what brought you to this field, etc. You can also include a link to your portfolio/website/professional blog.

-_Tip #1:_
+_Tip #1_

-1. In the section, you can state your goal.
-Write about why you love your job and what inspires you.
+1. In this section, you can state your purpose.
+Write about why you love what you do and what inspires you.
-2. Indicate your qualities that are not related to the position, such as your athletic accomplishments.
+2. Include your qualities that are unrelated to the position, such as your athletic accomplishments.
-3. Specify your soft skills.
+3. List your soft skills.
- Make sure you don't put it like that: stress-resistant, proactive, communicative, etc. When pointing out such skills, go back to your past experiences.
-Ask yourself: why do I have leadership skills?
-Perhaps you had experience as a project leader when you were a student?
-What made you stress-resistant?
+ Make sure you don't say things like: stress-resistant, proactive, communicative, etc. When you identify these skills, go back to your past experiences.
+Ask yourself, "Why do I have leadership skills?"
+Maybe you were a project leader when you were a student?
+What made you stress resistant?

-## Where to create a resume?
+## Where to Write a Resume?

-1. Make a resume on hh.ru.
+1. Create a resume on hh.ru.
-2. Use resume builders, such as: BuduJobs, Icanchoose, Grintern, Novoresume, MyResume.ru.
+2. Use resume builders, such as BuduJobs, Icanchoose, Grintern, Novoresume, MyResume.ru.
-3. Use ready-made templates in Canva.
+3. Use ready-made templates on Canva.
-4. Format your resume in Word (and save as a PDF).
+4. Format your resume in Word (and save it as a PDF).
-5. Create a resume in Word, save it on Google drive and send a link to your resume.
- (Don't forget to open access).
+5. Create a resume in Word, save it to Google Drive, and send a link to your resume.
+(Don't forget to open access.)
 6. Create a resume in Notion.

-_Tip #1 "Make two resumes: One on HH.ru, and the second in any builder"_
+_Tip #1.
+Create two resumes: One on HH.ru and the second in any builder._
-HH.ru is a starting point in the job search.
+HH.ru is a starting point for your job search.
 You can use a different resume for other career sites or when looking for a job in telegram channels.

 _Tip #2.
-"No more than 2 pages, but preferably one"_
+Not more than 2 pages, preferably one._
  The standard resume is 2 pages.
-You should place the most important information on the first page.
-But remember, it doesn't matter how many pages you have on your resume, what matters is that your resume is engaging.
+You should put the most important information on the first page.
+But remember, it doesn't matter how many pages your resume has, what matters is that your resume is interesting.

-The School 21 PIN team has prepared for you a checklist for creating a resume, as well as a resume template in Figma (materials -> Instructions for creating a resume).
+The School 21 PIN team has prepared a resume checklist for you, as well as a resume template in Figma (Materials -> Instructions for creating a resume).

 ## Typical mistakes when making a resume